venantius/glojure/NOTES.md

 ----------
 * So far I've been making different versions of Cons based on the various interfaces entailed.
 I think this is probably the wrong approach - so far everything that supports Cons seems to extend IPersistentCollection, so maybe instead we can just defined Cons at the IPersistentCollection interface level once and not for any of the sub-interfaces.

+* Clojure is heavily dependent on murmurhash3 for hashing equality.
+I think mmh3 is a great choice for a hashing function but unfortunately Go doesn't have an implementation in the standard library, so I'm going to need to find an acceptable dependency and use that.

 2016-01-02
 ----------
 * I've decided to return pointer types for any structs I'm working with.
 It would appear that specifying a return value of an interface expects a pointer type anyways, so this is actually a move in the direction of consistency.